plutov/surv/README.md

 - List of survey services: address, name, connector name

 The local configuration is stored in `./dashboard/config.json` file and contains 2 local services.
+If we want to make list of connected services more flexible we may store this list in Dashboard relational storage.

 ### Storage